-Weeping Tile & Basement Waterproofing Systems in Toronto: How They Work, When You Need One, and the $3,400 Disconnect Rebate
+Weeping Tile & Basement Waterproofing Systems in Toronto: How They Work, When You Need One, and the City Disconnect Subsidy

 Weeping tile collects groundwater from around your foundation and routes it to a sump pit.
-In pre-1955 Toronto homes, disconnecting it from the sanitary sewer is eligible for up to $3,400 from the City's Basement Flooding Protection Subsidy.
+In pre-1955 Toronto homes, disconnecting it from the sanitary sewer is eligible for a $400 severance/capping subsidy — and pairs with the $2,250 sump-pump component of the City's $6,650 Basement Flooding Protection Subsidy.

 Introduction

 Weeping tile is the unsung hero of basement dryness — and in many pre-1955 Toronto homes, it's also the unsung cause of basement flooding when the original install routed the foundation drain into the sanitary sewer.
-This guide explains how the system actually works, why disconnecting from the sanitary sewer matters, and how the City's $3,400 weeping-tile disconnect rebate component fits with the broader $6,650 Basement Flooding Protection Subsidy.
+This guide explains how the system actually works, why disconnecting from the sanitary sewer matters, and how the City's $400 weeping-tile severance/capping subsidy — paired with the $2,250 sump-pump component — fits within the broader $6,650 Basement Flooding Protection Subsidy.
+If you need the work handled rather than researched, see basement waterproofing system Toronto for pricing, process, and booking.
+Weeping tile handles groundwater only — pairing it with a backwater valve installation closes the sewer-backflow path the tile can't touch.

 Related services for this guide